 Platelet Rich Fibrin

 What is Platelet Rich Fibrin (PRF)?
 Patients who require a dental extraction typically need a bone graft to help keep their jaw bone strong after losing the support that a dental root provides.
 Having a strong jaw bone is especially important, particularly at the extraction site, if you are looking to replace your extracted tooth with a dental implant.
-In order to help speed up your recovery time after a tooth extraction and bone graft, our dentist may use platelet rich fibrin (PRF).
-PRF is a provisional 3-dimensional matrix of fibrin from your own blood.
+In order to help speed up your recovery time after tooth extraction and bone graft, our dentist may use platelet rich fibrin (PRF).
+PRF is a provisional 3-dimensional fibrin matrix from your own blood.
 Fibrin is a natural protein that is used to clot blood during your body’s initial response to pain and bleeding.
 When used with your extraction or graft treatment, it can help your surgical site heal faster, thus making your recovery time shorter.
-Benefits of PRF In addition to speeding up your recovery process, there are several benefits to using platelet rich fibrin, including:
+Benefits of PRF In addition to speeding up your recovery process, there are several benefits to using platelet-rich fibrin, including:

-- It can significantly decrease the rate or risk of infection up to 10 times, especially after a molar extraction and prior to or during an implant placement.
+- It can significantly decrease the rate or risk of infection up to 10 times, especially after a molar extraction and prior to or during implant placement.

 - It results in less morbidity, according to patients.
 There is also less swelling and less of a need to use analgesics or other antibiotics after treatment.